Vulkro vs Semgrep

 The split between Vulkro and Semgrep AppSec Platform is

-closed-source detectors with a public benchmark vs
+a licensed engine with a public benchmark vs

 SaaS-managed detectors with vendor-published claims.
 Vulkro